-viii.
-On June 17, 2022, Codelco's Board of Directors agreed to move forward with preparations to cease operation of the Ventanas Smelter, subject to parliament amending Law No. 1993 within a limited period of time, a decision that applies exclusively to the smelter and not to the refinery or other operations of the Ventanas Division.
-This measure would require the amendment and approval by the Executive and the Legislature of Law No. 19993, which obliges the Corporation to smelt the minerals of Empresa Nacional de Minería (ENAMI) at the Ventanas Smelter.
+viii.On June 17, 2022, Codelco's Board of Directors agreed to move forward with preparations to cease operation of the Ventanas Smelter, subject to parliament amending Law No. 19,993 within a limited period of time, whose scope referred exclusively to the smelter and not to the refinery or other operations of the Ventanas Division.
+For this measure to be carried out, it required the amendment and approval by the Executive and the Legislature of Law No. 19,993, which obliged the Corporation to smelt the minerals of Empresa Nacional de Minería (ENAMI) at the Ventanas Smelter.